Aayush518/Embedded-System-VHDL/src/Lab_gcd/README.md

+ ## Write VHDL code for custom single purpose processor that calculates the Greatest Common Divisor(GCD) of two numbers as Finite State Machine.(2076 regular , 2073 ,2071,2069 regular)

 # GCD (Greatest Common Divisor)

 This repository contains VHDL code for a GCD (Greatest Common Divisor) calculator (`GCD`) and its corresponding testbench (`tb_gcd`).